Brandon-short/Brandon-short.github.io/ccna.md

   - identical in appearance
   - SFP+ is newer and supports speeds up to 10 - 16gbps
   - SFP doesn't support 10gbps and is usually in 100mbits to 1gbps
+- QSFP
+  - Quad Small form-Factor Pluggables
+  - QSFP data rates get up to 1 Gbps per channel, allowing for 4X1 G cables and stackable networking designs that achieve better throughput
+- QSFP+
+  - QSFP+ can reach speeds of 10 Gbps per line.
+This makes it a 40G connection type
+- QSFP28
+  - QSFP28 (quad small form-factor pluggable 28) is designed for 100G applications

 ## Network Devices